 I owned a W126 300 SDL.
 On the used market, it was dirt cheap luxury that modern cars costing into the 6-figures fail to match in many regards, and it was mostly possible to repair the thing with basic tools.
 It could also take constant abuse without anything failing.

+Good car!
 Those have a reputation that I think is undeserved for connecting rod issues.
+Most people I know that have owned them never had an issue.

 That was its successor, the slower 350 SDL.